Cuisine of New England: Fruits

 The first attempts at commercial cranberry growing were pioneered by Captain Henry Hall, who developed the technique of covering the vines with sand to accelerate the plant's growth.

 Hot dogs

 New England–style hot dog buns are split on top instead of on the side, and have a more rectangular shape.
-While smaller than common hot dog rolls, New England hot dog rolls have a larger soft surface area which allows for buttering and toasting, which are also commonly used for convenient serving of seafood like lobster or fried clams.
+While smaller than common hot dog rolls, New England hot dog rolls have a larger soft surface area, allowing for buttering and toasting, which are also commonly used for the convenient serving of seafood like lobster or fried clams.
 Hot dog stands in Maine have long sold vegetarian hot dogs, but the region's most famous hot dog variation is the "Red Snapper" – a natural-casing hotdog with a signature bright red coloration and snappy bite.